rust-lang/async-book/src/execution/wakeups.md

 ```

 Pretty simple, right?
 If the thread has set `shared_state.completed = true`,
 we're done!
-Otherwise, we clone the `LocalWaker` for the current task,
+Otherwise, we clone the `Waker` for the current task,
-convert it into a `Waker`, and pass it to `shared_state.waker` so that the
+and pass it to `shared_state.waker` so that the
 thread can wake the task back up.

 Importantly, we have to update the `Waker` every time the future is polled